pkp/pkp-docs/translating-guide/en/translate-documentation.md

 ![](./assets/translating-guide-gitlocalize-review-translated-texts.png)

 If you want to suggest changes to the translator or ask a question, reply in the Conversation tab.
 If you are happy with the translation, you can go back to the Conversation tab and click Send Pull Request.
 This will send a pull request to the pkp-docs GitHub repository, to be merged.
 You will receive an email notification once it is merged.
-The translation will be available in the Docs Hub the next time the website is built.
+The translation will be available in the Docs Hub the next time the website is built, which could be in a few days or a week.